 It's a historical story where the characters were actually real people once.
 There is a lot more plot than romance, but if you're concerned about that, don't worry.
 I thought that I would get bored because of the lack of romance, but I got so invested in the characters and the plot that I didn't care in the end, and when the romance did finally come, it felt more impactful and well-earned.
 Basically you play as this girl called Chizuru in 1800s Japan who goes out to find her father but instead runs into a lot of hot samurai men.

 I've only actually played the original English PSP version, and a Japan-exclusive fan-disc I enjoyed but could barely understand it, but it was still fun!) and digital copies of Kyoto Winds and Edo Blossoms (the remakes) on my Vita.
-The original game got remade for the Vita and Steam.
+The original game got remade for the Vita and Steam in 2017.
 The remake is split into two parts (making it more expensive) but has around twelve love interests (compared to the original six), more romance and improvements on the original routes, including scenes from the fan-disc added in.
 The first game, Kyoto Winds, covers what was the common route of the older game, whereas Edo Blossoms covers the bits after that.
 If you buy the PS3, 3DS or iOS versions of the game, you're just getting the original version and not the remake.
 The PSP has two Hakuoki games in English, the actual original story, called "Hakuoki: Demon of the Fleeting Blossom" and another one which is just a fighting game which is apparently really bad and doesn't really have many visual novel bits.
 If you're new to the game, I'd just get the remake if I were you because you get so much more.
 If you're not sure about the story, there's an anime of it that you can watch to check it out beforehand.
 But this game is super awesome and you actually kind of learn a bit about Japanese history from it, so it's technically educational....